safwen511/solis-io/README.md

 Safety validation requires a successful collector, target-VM attribution, false privacy flags, and zero map-full, dropped-event, and ring-loss counters.
 That safety result is separate from performance: the benchmark never emits an automatic performance pass or fail.
 The rate ceiling deliberately bounds writes and can hide throughput differences, so a zero throughput delta is not evidence of zero overhead.
 Latency distributions, control variance, confidence intervals, CPU, and RSS must be reviewed together.
 Even a review-ready result is experimental rather than a production overhead guarantee, and collector CPU time does not include every in-kernel execution cost.
 The fixed fio file is removed after each phase, and preflight refuses existing fio processes or files it does not own without reading process arguments.

+The recorded six-pair/two-control run passed collector safety: attribution stayed above 99.6%, userspace collector CPU averaged about 0.91% of one core, maximum RSS was about 31.4 MiB, and map-full, dropped-event, ring-loss, and incomplete counters remained zero.
+Performance remained unresolved: paired mean-latency change averaged +4.41%, the median was -0.82%, and the exploratory 95% interval spanned -18.53% to +27.35%.
+Baseline/baseline controls showed much larger natural variance, so no directional eBPF latency effect or production overhead bound was established.

 ## Safety and privacy

 The eBPF attribution, diagnosis, capture, watch, and status telemetry paths are designed around counters, timings, topology, and health metadata.
 They do not collect: